Skip to main content Skip to secondary navigation

 Main content start

-As Caldwell and Crowder concluded their time at the helm, COS celebrated its ten-year anniversary and set a foundation to advance its impact into the future as a Stanford-based center, part of the Woods Institute for the EnvironmentFiorenza Micheli and Jim Leape joined the team as joint co-directors in April 2017, bringing vision and experience to new initiatives.
+As Caldwell and Crowder concluded their time at the helm, the Center celebrated its 10-year anniversary and laid the foundation to expand its impact as a Stanford-based center within the Woods Institute for the EnvironmentFiorenza Micheli and Jim Leape joined the team as co-directors in April 2017, bringing vision and experience to new initiatives.
 Together, our team seeks to catalyze research, innovation, and action to improve the health of the oceans for the people who depend on them most.

-A hallmark of the COS approach is convening collaborative transdisciplinary partnerships, which ensure not only cutting-edge science, but also translation through policy, management, and on-the-ground activities that lead to a healthier ocean.
-Using this approach, COS set several new initiatives in motion: Oceans & FoodSustainable Ocean EconomiesAddressing Illegal Fishing and Labor AbusesManaging Ocean Risk, and Small-Scale Fisheries & Tech.
-Each of the initiatives is built upon intense collaborations — with researchers across the university and in other leading institutions, government, nongovernmental organizations and corporate partners.
+A hallmark of the Center's approach is convening collaborations that ensure not only cutting-edge science but also policy, management, and on-the-ground activities that lead to a healthier ocean.
+Using this approach, the Center launched several new initiatives: Oceans & FoodSustainable Ocean EconomiesAddressing Illegal Fishing and Labor AbusesManaging Ocean Risk, and Small-Scale Fisheries & Tech.
+Each initiative is built on intensive collaborations with researchers across the university and with other leading institutions, government agencies, nongovernmental organizations, and corporate partners.
 Through fellowships, student engagement, and advancing new project directions, these collaborations have been essential to our ambition — nearly 15 years since our creation — to work from insight to impact.